 - MSRP: $259.95.

-I was really impressed with the Hogue knives at SHOT Show.
-It was my first encounter with the knives, despite them being on the market for a few years now.
-I suppose I just never thought about Hogue being in the knife business.
 The new X5 folding knives are very impressive.
 The material selection is outstanding, as well as the dual safety feature.
 I really appreciate having a secondary safety on a folding knife.
 It is just too easy to accidentally disengage a single safety, and end up with sliced fingers from a blade closing on them.

 The cryogenic treatment and Cerakote finish on the Hogue X5 blade is another fantastic feature.
 Both of these features provide an excellent blade quality and help ensure the blade will have a very long service life regardless of working conditions.
-The G-Mascus® G10 inserts and color options are excellent choices as well.
+The G-Mascus G10 inserts and color options are excellent choices as well.
 They felt great in my hand, and provide incredible confidence for long-term performance and durability.

 The one drawback for the Hogue X5 is the price!
 Typically I’m not in the market for knives that cost over $150.
 Part of this is obviously the cost of the knife.
 As most police officers understand, “we didn’t get into the job to get rich.”
 Starting officers, or those with families, feel the budget crunch daily, so any purchase over $50 becomes a serious consideration.
+As a very affordable alternative, check out our Kershaw Duojet review.
+The knife is a step down from the X5, but is also much more affordable at about $25.

 I would have no problems recommending the Hogue X5 for duty or heavy use.
 I’m confident a buyer will be pleased with their choice of the X5 folding knife.
 However, a buyer with a tight budget should know alternatives may satisfy their needs at half the cost!